You might be amazed at how easy it is to be unaware of your water heater’s age, or how hard it can be to notice a concern before it causes damage.

 Rust is often a symptom your water heater needs to be checked.
-Rust is corrosive and may quickly move to other components.
+Rust is corrosive and may quickly move to other pieces.
 This can cause a leak or other malfunctions.
 If you observe a bit on the tank or pipes, speak with a licensed professional.

-3. Limited Heated Water
+3. Not Enough Heated Water

 4. You’re Hearing Strange Noises

-5. Sudden Leaks
+5. Unexpected Leaks

 If you notice puddles or dark patches near your water heater, it’s a good time to evaluate installing a new unit ASAP.

 These leaks are usually caused by small splits in the tank itself.
 The longer you put it off, the more likely you’ll have a dilemma when the tank malfunctions.
 (You can avoid a messy tank leak in the future by installing a tankless water heater, which doesn’t hold water.)